-Starting in August 2019, students will not be permitted to bring personal electronic devices (phones, smartwatches, headphones, etc.) into classrooms unless there is a documented accommodation for a student.
-Students need an excuse to disconnect and we are that excuse.
+Students are not be permitted to access personal electronic devices (phones, smartwatches, headphones, etc.) during class time unless there is a documented accommodation for a student.

 We have posted commonly asked questions with answers below.
 Research links and articles are included, too.